AwsLambdaContinuousDelivery/AwsLambdaContinuousDeliveryLambdaCfGenerator/README.md

 ## CodeBuild

-This tool is currently build to work with AWS CodeBuild and is using the Python 3 library `troposphere` and my own wrapper for it.
+This tool is currently build to work with AWS CodeBuild and is using the Python 3 library `troposphere`, `awacs` and my own wrapper, which contains the dependencies for `troposphere` and `awacs`.

 It is tested with the `frolvlad/alpine-python3` docker image (and the following build spec is writting for this image)

-Use this build spec for CodeBuild:
+Use this build spec for CodeBuild, which will take the functions and outputs an `stack.json` artifact:

 ```yaml
 version: 0.2